GeekJosh/SIMSBulkImport/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/03l7gfvh23rohrhp/branch/master?svg=true)](https://ci.appveyor.com/project/matt40k/simsbulkimport/branch/master)

-SIMS .net is the most popular MIS system used by schools across the UK.
+SIMS .net is the most popular MIS system used by schools across the UK with a [market share of 83%](http://bringmoredata.blogspot.co.uk/2015/12/mis-market-moves-3000-schools-now-use.html).
 This tool allows you to bulk import into email, telephones and UDF fields.
 * Uses the Capita SIMS Business Objects
 * Imports from CSV, TXT and XML files